 We are here to support you – report hate crime.
 This is the message Merton Council and Merton Police are giving to residents throughout this year’s National Hate Crime Awareness […]

 Victim Support’s independent community domestic abuse service will run a drop in service during the World cup at Merton Civic Centre in Morden.
 The service which is a partnership between […]

 An operation to disrupt the sale and supply of illegal tobacco and alcohol across the London Borough of Merton uncovered more than 1,000 cigarettes, over 5 kilos of hand-rolling tobacco […]

 Every looked-after child in Merton will have a merrier Christmas thanks to hundreds of generous gift donations organised by the council and Merton Police.
 The Metropolitan Police Commissioner’s Christmas Tree […]

-Merton Council is supporting a national campaign against domestic violence and sexual assault.
+Merton Council is continuing its longstanding support of the international campaign against domestic violence and sexual assault.

 Merton Council won its case against two people who misused Blue Badges which were not their own, to park in restricted locations in Stanley Road and Compton Road, Wimbledon.